The Space of Strictly-convex Real-projective structures on a closed manifold

 The centroid of a bounded open convex set $\Omega\subset {\mathbb R}^n$ is a distinguished point in $\Omega$.
-We wish to do a something similar for subsets of the sphere $S^n=\{x\in\RR^{n+1}:\|x\|=1\}$.
-Imagine a room that contains a transparent globe close to one wall, with a light source at the center.
+We wish to define something similar for certain subsets of the sphere $S^n=\{x\in\RR^{n+1}:\|x\|=1\}$.
+Imagine a room that contains a transparent globe close to one wall, with a light source at the center of the globe.
 The shadow of Belgium appears on the wall.
 You can rotate the globe so that the centroid of this shadow is the point $p$ on the wall closest to the center of the globe.
 The point on the globe that projects to $p$ is called the {\em (spherical) center} of Belgium.